+- Court Administrator;

+- Department of Motor Vehicles;

+- Department of Public Safety;

+- Department of Transportation;

-- 5. Employment Security Division of the Department of Employment, Training and Rehabilitation;
+- Employment Security Division of the Department of Employment, Training and Rehabilitation;

-- 6. Department of Wildlife;
+- Department of Wildlife;

-- 7. Housing Division of the Department of Business and Industry;
+- Housing Division of the Department of Business and Industry;

-- 8. Legislative Counsel Bureau;
+- Legislative Counsel Bureau;

-- 9. State Controller;
+- State Controller;

-- 10.State Gaming Control Board and Nevada Gaming Commission; and
+- State Gaming Control Board and Nevada Gaming Commission; and

-- 11. Nevada System of Higher Education.
+- Nevada System of Higher Education.

-- State agencies that have their own payroll system, and do not utilize central payroll services, are exempt from the payroll assessment.
-(In addition, DHRM doesn't assess itself for personnel or payroll assessments.)
+- 2. State agencies that have their own payroll system, and do not utilize central payroll services, are exempt from the payroll assessment.
+Currently agencies include the following:

-- Agencies currently exempted from the Payroll Assessment include:

 - Supreme Court;

 - Legislative Counsel Bureau;

 - Public Employees' Retirement System of Nevada;

 - Tahoe Regional Planning Authority; and

 - Nevada System of Higher Education.